oven-sh/bun/docs/guides/ecosystem/stric.md

 ---
-name: Build an HTTP server using StricJS
+name: Build an HTTP server using StricJS and Bun
 ---

 [StricJS](https://github.com/bunsvr) is a minimalist, fast web framework for Bun.
 Use `bun init` to create an empty project.